 GOLF COURSE EXPERIENCE

-- Grounds and facilities: plush green turf and well-manicured landscape; parking lot is clean, well-striped and has a good surface: note number of cars.
+- Grounds and facilities: plush green turf and well-manicured landscape; parking lot is clean, well-striped and has a good surface.
+Note the number of cars and license plates to become aware of who the customers are, and from which states they have traveled.

-- Warm-up, practice and instruction area: unobstructed, inviting and spacious.
-Range has accurate distance markers; putting green accommodates several golfers; and short game area has targets and a bunker that allows sand shots either to the range or to a putting green.
+- Warm-up, practice, and instruction area: unobstructed, inviting, and spacious.
+Range has available practice balls and ball baskets; accurate distance markers and golf balls are visible from the teeing area; distances are marked at teeing area and changed as teeing area turf is managed; putting green accommodates several golfers; short game area has targets at 10, 15, 20, 25 and 30 yards; and a bunker that allows sand shots to be made either to the range or to a safe putting green is available.

 - Pro shop: customer friendly with open and spacious feel.
-Has good selection, tasteful merchandising and new merchandise from recognized manufacturers; offers club fitting, club storage and club repair services; present are flyers offering golf lessons, clinics, demonstrations and seminars.
+Has good selection, tasteful merchandising, and new merchandise from recognized manufacturers; offers club fitting, club storage and club repair services; and present are flyers offering golf lessons, clinics, demonstrations, seminars, and golf car service.

-Guest service: guests are well taken care of by professional, experienced, courteous staff who pay attention to details that make sparkling, positive and lasting guest experiences.
+Guest service: guests are well taken care of by professional, experienced, courteous staff who pay attention to details that make sparkling, positive, and lasting guest experiences.
+The feeling is that of a guest, perhaps one of the family, not just a number.

-- Initial contact and attitude: friendly, upbeat, happy and enthusiastic.
+- Initial contact and attitude: friendly, upbeat, happy, and enthusiastic.
 Individuals make eye contact, smile, greet, enquire, offer products and services, respond to requests, follow-up and do not make excuses and blame others.
 Reminds of Tolstoy’s diary comment, “I cannot describe a person to you; however, I call tell you what effect he (she) has on me.”
+Folks do not remember what you did or what you said.
+They remember how you made them feel.

 - Leadership and management: impression and felt energy that is witnessed.